OpenHFT/Chronicle-Queue/docs/FAQ.md

 Chronicle is design to persist messages and replay them in micro-second time.
 Simple messages are as low as 0.1 micro-seconds.
 Complex messages might take 10 micro-seconds to write and read.

+Chronicle is designed to sustain millions of inserts and updates per second.
+For burst of up to 10% of your main memory, you can sustain rates of 1 - 3 GB/second written. e.g. A laptop with 8 GB of memory might handle bursts of 800 MB at a rate of 1 GB per second.
+A server with 64 GB of memory might handle a burst of 6.5 GB at a rate of 3 GB per second.

 ## How does it scale?

 It scales vertically.
 Many distributed systems can scale by adding more boxes.
 They are designed to handle between 100 and 1000 transactions per second per node.